 The following example shows a parameter list:

-In the calling test, place parameter assignments in Test.Exec steps in the Recognition field following the test name, separated by semicolons, with no spaces.
+In the calling test, place parameter assignments in Test.Exec steps in the Parameters field, separated by semicolons, with no spaces.
 You can place multiple parameter assignments, separated by semicolons.
 The last semicolon is optional.

 Note: The semicolons must not be followed by spaces.

 The following example shows a Test.Exec step that calls a library test and passes three parameters.